krzysztofreczek/go-structurizr/README.md

     - TAG
 ```

+To create a view from the configuration file:

 ```go
 v, err := view.NewViewFromConfigFile("./go-structurizr.yml")
 ```

-As the view is initialized, you can now render the structure into planUML diagram.
+Once the view is initialized, you can render the structure into a PlantUML diagram:

 ```go
 outFile, _ := os.Create("c4.plantuml")
 defer func() {